Sufficientness postulates for measure-valued P\'{o}lya urn sequences: Results

-where $\mathcal{G}$ is some sub-$\sigma$-algebra of $\mathcal{X}$ on $\mathbb{X}$.
-Therefore, within a Bayesian nonparametric framework, when making the initial assessment that the exchangeable model has the predictive structure \eqref{equation:predictive_distributions}, instead of choosing a probability kernel $R$, one actually has to decide on a predefined body of knowledge in the form of the $\sigma$-algebra $\mathcal{G}$.
+Therefore, in a Bayesian nonparametric setting, when we make the initial assessment that our exchangeable model is characterized by \eqref{equation:predictive_distributions}, instead of choosing a specific probability kernel $R$, we actually have to decide on a predefined body of knowledge in the form of the $\sigma$-algebra $\mathcal{G}$, making the model ``essentially'' parameterized by $\mathcal{G}$.
+If, in addition, $R$ is dominated by $\nu$, the above amounts to a decision on a particular partition of $\mathbb{X}$ (see Examples \ref{example:mixture} and \ref{example:k_color}).